ox-vgg/via/CodeDoc.md

 Map { 'caption': 'a white football flying over a red car' }
 ```

- * `regions` : an array of `ImageRegion()` objects containing the following
+ * `regions` : an array of `ImageRegion()` objects

+Each image can have multiple regions of varying shape and attributes.
+Therefore, each array entry in `ImageMetadata.regions[]` contains an object of
-properties corresponding to each region (rectangular, circular, polygon, etc)
+type `ImageRegion()` with the following properties corresponding to each
-defined in the image
+region (rectangular, circular, polygon, etc) defined in the image:

  * `shape_attributes` : a [Map()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map)
 of attributes defining the shape of the region.
 For example, a rectangular
 region has the following shape attributes